paced/advent/README.md

 # Advent of Code

+> This repository does not contain all of the solutions.
+I do it when I get bored.

 This is my personal solutions repository for the Advent of Code problems I've done.

 ## Build Instructions